replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ## Additonal features

-The logs from Replicated Studio display any Lint or syntax issues detected in your application yaml.
+The logs from Replicated Studio display any lint or syntax issues detected in your application yaml.
 You can also view all interactions the on-premises Replicated has with the Studio API.

 You can follow these logs in real time using: